mmistakes/minimal-mistakes/_drafts/2023-06-30-kotlin-context-receivers.md

 ## 4. What Are Context Receivers Suitable For?

 Now that we understand the basics of context receivers, we can ask ourselves: what are they suitable for?
-In the previous section, we already saw how to use them to implement type classes or ad-hoc polymorphism.
+In the previous section, we already saw how to use them to implement type classes.
 However, the last example we made using them at the `class` definition level seems to fit quite well with the concept of dependency injection.

 Let's try to understand if context receivers are suitable for dependency injection with an example.
 Let's say we have a `JobsController` class that exposes jobs as JSON and uses a `Jobs` module to retrieve them.
 We can define it as follows: